 - What does this document make you wonder?

 Discuss the questions raised by the document and help students shape them into stronger questions to guide further inquiry.
 Discuss what sources (both primary and secondary) might help students learn more.

 You may then choose to introduce one or more of the later photographs listed above into your inquiry, following investigation of the document.
-Use a similar process of OBSERVING, REFLECTING, and QUESTIONING to guide students’ exploration and analysis (Download Library of Congress teacher guide – PDF or student worksheet – PDF).
+Use a similar process of OBSERVING, REFLECTING, and QUESTIONING to guide students’ exploration and analysis.
+You can find additional tips in the Library of Congress Teacher’s Guide to Analyzing Photographs and Prints.

 Together the document and photographs can help students develop a richer response to the supporting question above (“What strategies or arguments did supporters of women’s suffrage use to win the right to vote?”), as well as to the compelling question.